Network of IBL COMMUNITIES

 A regional Inquiry-Based Learning Community (IBLC) is a local group of college math instructors interested in using and disseminating IBL.
 Each IBLC is a community of transformation of university faculty, who share a common practice of teaching mathematics and using Inquiry-Based Learning (IBL) methods.
 These communities aim to provide evidence-based support mechanisms, through professional development, mentoring, and collaborations, to help members transform their teaching.
 IBLCs provide ongoing access to professional development without the need of a plane ticket to a national conference or workshop.
 Each IBLC is also better in tune with local politics, thus allowing for a grassroots route to bringing an IBL experience to every student.

 This Network of IBLCs project brings together the leadership teams of multiple communities under one loose structure.
 Representatives from each community in the network meet multiple times each year to share successes, present opportunities, and discuss challenges.
-For information on the NSF project which is currently supporting and studying these communities, click the NSF Project tab at the top right of your screen.
+For more information on the NSF project which is currently supporting and studying these communities, view the NSF Project tab.

 Coalescing IBL communities

 - Ohio-West Virginia